Other Tobacco Products

-Although dissolvable tobacco products showed up a few years ago with the introduction of Ariva lozenges and Stonewall Hard Snuff Tobacco dissolvable pellets, none of the major tobacco companies had entered the market until now.
+Although dissolvable tobacco products showed up beginning in 2001 with the introduction of Ariva lozenges and Stonewall Hard Snuff Tobacco dissolvable pellets, none of the major tobacco companies entered the market until 2009.

-RJ Reynolds Tobacco Company has recently begun test-marketing, or trying to sell, its three dissolvable tobacco products under the Camel brand name.
+In 2009, RJ Reynolds Tobacco Company began test-marketing its three dissolvable tobacco products under the Camel brand name.

 Types of Dissolvable Tobacco Products

-There are three types of Camel dissolvable tobacco products now being test marketed in selected cities.
+There are three types of Camel dissolvable tobacco products still being test marketed in selected cities.